 Charles walked off into the workshop, pointing at a large motor on a shelf.
-It was rusted with pieces of the metal chipped, and missing.
-Erit scratched his head.
+It was rusted with pieces of metal chipped and missing.
+Eric scratched his head.

 Charles shook his head.
 “Nope, it needs to be that one.
 That one will make me go the fastest.”

 “Why do you think that?”
-Erit asked as he lifted it from the shelf.
+Eric asked as he lifted it from the shelf.
 Bringing it back to a workbench to look over.

-Erit fiddled the part back into place and lifted the now functional looking motor over to the go kart base.
-Together the two worked away at the go kart over many trips, until Charles got the chance to sit down in the seat as it vibrated to the roar of the engine.
-It was loud, and clunky.
+Eric fiddled the part back into place and lifted the now functional-looking motor over to the go-kart base.
+Together the two worked away at the go-kart over many trips until Charles got the chance to sit down in the seat as it vibrated to the roar of the engine.
+It was loud and clunky.
 But it was finished, and Charles could drive it around as fast as he wanted.

 Ten years later